eyounx/ZOOclient.jl/README.md

 > python_server/evaluation_server.cfg

 ```
-shared fold: /Users/liu/.julia/v0.6/ZOOjl/objective_function/
+[evaluation server]
+shared fold = /path/to/project/ZOOjl/objective_function/
-control server's ip_port: 192.168.1.105:20000
+control server's ip_port = 192.168.0.103:20000
-the number of evaluation servers: 10
+evaluation processes = 10
-starting port: 60003
+starting port = 60003
-ending port: 60020
+ending port = 60020
 ```

-The first line indicates the root directory  your julia client and evaluation servers work under.
-The objective function should be defined in this directory.
-The second line means the addres of the control server.
-The third line to the last line state we want to start 10 evaluation servers by choosing 10 available ports from 60003 to 60020.
+`shared fold` indicates the root directory  your julia client and evaluation servers work under.
+The objective function should be defined under this directory. `constrol server's ip_port` means the address of the control server.
+The last three lines state we want to start 10 evaluation processes by choosing 10 available ports from 60003 to 60020.

-Then, we can start the evaluation servers easily.

 >  python_server/evaluation_server.py